-Acceptance into the Early Admissions program is determined by the College of DuPage Admissions & Outreach Office on a case-by-case basis.
-To participate as an Early Admissions student at College of DuPage, a student must meet all of the following requirements:
+Acceptance into the Early Admissions program is determined by Admissions and Outreach on a case-by-case basis.
+To participate as an Early Admissions student, you must meet all of the following requirements:

 - Be 16 years of age or older without a high school diploma or GED by the start of the course.